digthru/KiWi.Docs/README.md

 ----

+#### Option 3 (Focus on software)
+-- Arduino Board
+-- RedBear BLE Shield
+-- Power Supply TBD
+-- DC Brushless Arduino Compatible Motor

+#### Summary
+This system focuses on software more than hardware.
+Auto unlock feature will work based on GeoFencing and BLE on an Android/iOS device.
+System will be slightly large but not too shabby.
+This will cut the time it takes to print out a PCB board, solder, etc. We can make a more beautiful App and WebServer while still maintaining the hardware functionality we require.
+If we get time we can build a PCB board for proof that it can be easily optimized into a smaller system.
+Connecting with BLE is realitively simple and there are many tutorials online.

 ####Miscellaneous
 - Android platform should be first choice.
 It has many support utilites like BlueTerm which help development a lot more efficient.
 If we have time, we can consider IOS.
 - With both options, the PCB board must be designed in advance.
 We can potentially ask for some contractor to design it for us granted our parts work as intended on a breadboard first.